 To be eligible for participation in the Continuing Education Program, the employee must have completed one year of full-time continuous employment at Wellesley College and be continuing in this full-time capacity.
 Employees who work less than full-time may participate, but the tuition will be prorated.
 Spouses, sons, and daughters of employees working less than full-time are not eligible for tuition exemption.

 There is a limit of one course per semester for employees.
 In unusual cases, an employee may petition to their supervisor to take two courses with an explanation as to how the employee can make up the time and work missed.
 There is a limit of eight (8) courses for dependents of eligible employees.
-Employees who wish to participate in a Post baccalaureate Program are also limited to eight courses.

 Application deadline for the Davis Degree Program is March 1, for fall entrance only.
 Application deadline for second semester entry is November 15.